thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 #### Integration Entity

-Integrations are stored in the TBMQ’s PostgreSQL database.
+Integration objects have corresponding entities that are stored in the TBMQ’s PostgreSQL database.
+They are mainly used for the TBMQ Web UI - to view and manage the integrations.
 Each integration entity includes basic fields like:

 - **Type** – HTTP, Kafka, or MQTT.
 - **Name** – a human-readable name.